wangchengww/Tillandsia-compgenomics/DnDs_signature_of_selection/README.md

 Alignment was done with optimization parameters for all orthologous pairs with the bash script `run_macse.sh`.

+As CodeML allows for pairwise calculation of dN / dS values, I decided to drop KaKsCalculator and find a way to automate CodeML.
+I discovered the {ETE toolkit}(http://etetoolkit.org/documentation/ete-evol/), which allows such a thing.

 # Calculating branch-specific dN /dS ratios in CodeML using an outgroup